boydmeredith/jbreda_kilosort/README.md

 ----------------------------------
 # TODO
-- determine if cluster will be run on one file at a time or many
-- play with kilosort_preprocess and adjust parameters
+- write a function to screen for good/bad data for troubleshooting on kilosort
-- determine if lowering  kilosort parameters on 2 bundles is helpful
+- adjust kilosort parameters to 'good' data & then reasses on 'bad' data
-- determine what preprocessing trodes is doing that allows us to see spikes
+- write cluster script that can take a directory with .rec/.dat files and .mda folders and turn them all into .bin files ready to be preprocessed
 ---
 - determine 'protocol' for phy
 - Post-processing